neo4j-contrib/py2neo/README.rst

    :alt: License

 **Py2neo** is a client library and toolkit for working with `Neo4j <https://neo4j.com/>`_ from within `Python <https://www.python.org/>`_ applications and from the command line.
-The library wraps the `official driver <https://github.com/neo4j/neo4j-python-driver>`_, adding support for HTTP, a higher level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments and many other bells and whistles.
+The library supports both Bolt and HTTP and provides a high level API, an OGM, admin tools, an interactive console, a Cypher lexer for Pygments, and many other bells and whistles.
-Unlike previous releases, Py2neo v4 no longer requires HTTP and can work entirely through Bolt.
+Unlike previous releases, Py2neo v4 no longer requires an HTTP-enabled server and can work entirely through Bolt.

 Installation